jasoncdavis/devnetdashboards-convergedavailabilitymonitor/README.md

 # DevNet Dashboards - Converged Availability Monitor

-The DevNet Dashboards - Converged Availability Monitor (DD-CAM) project is part of a new set of automation offers called DevNet Dashboards.
-These projects are based on leading practices developed in our Network Operations Center (NOC) for our CiscoLive conference events in the US and Europe.
+The "DevNet Dashboards - Converged Availability Monitor (DD-CAM)" project is an automation offer from Cisco Developer Relations.
+These projects are based on leading practices developed in engagement with customers and partners.
+This specific DD-CAM project is derived from work with our Network Operations Center (NOC) for our CiscoLive conference events in the US and Europe.
 We plan to release modules that can be used together to enhance network observability.

 This specific project provides a multi-domain, converged availability dashboard that uses Element Management Systems (EMSs) and controllers as sources of truth for device inventory.
 You will not have to run a network scanning tool or utility to feed inventory for DD-CAM.
 The current modules that extract inventory for DD-CAM are:

-1. Prime Infrastructure
+1. Prime Infrastructure (provided for legacy support, as the EMS is being phased out)
 2. DNA Center
 3. ACI APIC controller